stronnag/mwptools/docs/manual/README.md

 * mkdocs-with-pdf
 * mkdocs-macros-plugin
 * mkdocs-material
+* probably some more ...

-Most distros don't package all of these; you'll end up with `pip` packages as well.
+Trying run `mkdocs` will reveal missing packages.
+Most distros don't package all that is needed; you'll end up with some `pip`/`pipx` packages as well.

 The HTML site can then be build with `mkdocs build` or `mkdocs serve`.

 The PDF is built with `ENABLE_PDF_EXPORT=1 mkdocs build`

 The PDF file is extremely large (c.
-40MB), reduce to an acceptable size ...
+40MB), reduce to a more acceptable size ...

 ```
 gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/ebook \